ovh/docs/pages/platform/public-cloud/transfer_volume_backup_from_one_datacentre_to_another/guide.en-gb.md

 title: 'Transfer a volume backup from one datacentre to another'
 slug: transfer_volume_backup_from_one_datacentre_to_another
 excerpt: 'This guide will show you how to transfer a volume backup from one datacentre to another'
-section: API reference/CLI
+section: Storage
+order: 7
 ---

 **Last updated 29th March 2019**

 ## Objective

-It may become necessary to move additional volumes from one datacentre to another, either because you would prefer to move to a newly-available datacentre, or because you want to migrate from [OVH Labs](https://labs.ovh.com/){.external} (formerly RunAbove) to the [Public Cloud](https://www.ovh.co.uk/public-cloud/instances/){.external}.
+It may become necessary to move additional volumes from one datacentre to another, either because you would prefer to move to a newly-available datacentre, or because you want to migrate from [OVHcloud Labs](https://labs.ovh.com/){.external} (formerly RunAbove) to the [Public Cloud](https://www.ovh.co.uk/public-cloud/instances/){.external}.

 **This guide will show you how to transfer a volume backup from one datacentre to another.**